Senior Management

 Kate Pearce, Director of Finance and Corporate Services

 Kate grew up in Leicester and read Natural Sciences and Biological Anthropology at Selwyn College Cambridge.
 Here she combined a long-standing love of music with the newly gained passion for rowing, captaining the lower boats crews.
 After graduating she gained her accountancy qualification with PriceWaterhouse Coopers in London.
 Kate then joined Experian in Nottingham, and then moved into the private healthcare sector, looking after about 20 hospitals across the South-East for BMI Healthcare.
-Kate has spent the last 5 years as Finance Director at University College London (UCL), seeing the University through the financial turmoil of the covid period.
+Kate was Finance Director at University College London (UCL) from 2018-2023, seeing the University through the financial turmoil of the Covid period.
 Kate joined Teddies in October 2023 as Director of Finance and Corporate Services.
-Kate is a keen musician and continues to play the violin with an orchestra in London, having led the orchestra on occasion and performed solos, “Scheherazade” being her favourite.
+Kate is a keen musician and continues to play the violin with an orchestra in London, having led the orchestra on occasion and performed solos, ‘Scheherazade’ being her favourite.
 Kate’s husband Phill is a surgeon in the RAF and is a Consultant at the John Radcliffe hospital.
 They have two young boys.

 Tracy van der Heiden, Head of Communications